 Sounds like a place you want to be, and it won’t disappoint you.

-The inside of the restaurant can be a bit overwhelming, but don’t worry.
-There is a “Tienda” (market), where you can buy fresh produce from the region, and then there is a large bar, two main seating areas and an outdoor heated terrace to enjoy your meal.
+There are two parts to the restaurant, one big dining hall with a “Tienda” (market), where you can buy fresh produce from the region, and a large bar.
+Then you also have a smaller indoor seating area (where we went) and an outdoor heated terrace to enjoy your meal.

 The menu is just as overwhelming as the restaurant itself, but if you take a little bit of time, it’s not that hard to pick.